hamidameer/Face-Blurring-for-Privacy-Protection/README.md

 The system follows a simple image processing pipeline:

 ### Preprocessing
--Convert image to grayscale
+-Convert image to grayscale.

--Apply histogram equalization for contrast enhancement -Reduce noise using Gaussian blur
+-Apply histogram equalization for contrast enhancement.

+-Reduce noise using Gaussian blur.

 ### Face Detection
 -Use Haar Cascade classifier to detect faces
 ### Segmentation